kishanJCygnet/Cygnetdes/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.0.6 =
+* to serve sources via cdn for excluded pages if cdn is enabled
+* to fix PHP Notice: Undefined offset: -1 in js-utilities.php  on line 48

 = 1.0.5 =
 * to fix E_NOTICE: Undefined variable: path in wpFastestCache.php on line 2142